 6. Accounting Software

-Online accounting software essentially performs much of the work that an accountant or bookkeeper would do.
+Online accounting software performs much of an accountant or bookkeeper’s work.
 This includes keeping track of your income and expenses, invoicing, expense claims, and generating the documentation required for your tax returns.

 - User-friendly and intuitive